 Nomination Guidelines

-Personal Bio or Resume
+- Personal Bio or Resume

-Okaloosa County address and length of residence in Okaloosa County
+- Okaloosa County address and length of residence in Okaloosa County

-Letters of Recommendation
+- Letters of Recommendation

-Unique Contributions in Community Service
+- Volunteer Work and Contributions in Community Service

-Professional & Civic Organizations
+- Professional and Civic Organizations

 Hall of Fame Categories